turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.md

 ## Promises with Fetch Requests

-3 states of Promises:

-- Pending
-- Resolved/Fulfilled (with a return value from your async operation)
-- Rejected (with an error message from your async operation)

 Every fetch request we make will return a Promise object that contains our response data.
 This allows us to easily react to the type of response we get once it's available.

 Handling the response of a fetch request might look something like this: